 - Walnuts – around 3g of protein for every three whole walnuts

 - Pumpkin seeds – 4g per tablespoon

 - Cashew nuts – 3g per 10 cashew nuts

 - Brazil nuts – 4g per six Brazil nuts

-- Quinoa- 100g of quinoa (cooked weight) will provide almost 4g protein, but according to the BBC, it’s also known as a complete protein which means it contains all 22 amino acids, making it a great alternative to carbohydrates such as rice and couscous.
+- Quinoa- 100g of quinoa (cooked weight) will provide almost four grams of protein.
+According to the BBC, it’s also a complete protein containing all 22 amino acids, making it a great alternative to carbohydrates such as rice and couscous.

 - Brown and Wild Rice- Rice is a delicious and filling dish and comes with endless seasoning possibilities.
 Rice has 4g of protein per 100g, making it rich in protein!
 Pair it with your favorite veggies or tofu for a completely delicious meal.